Bojnice Castle: History

-The museum was established by previous owner, Count Ján Pálfi, in his 1907 will.
+The museum was established by previous owner, Count János Pálffy, in his 1907 will.
 He expressed his wish that the castle be made available to the public and that the works of art remain in their original places and be viewed by all interested parties.
-However, Jan Pálfi's heirs contested the will in court as they sold off the valuable and used the Bojnice estate as an economic base.
+However, János Pálffy's heirs contested the will in court as they sold off the valuable and used the Bojnice estate as an economic base.
 While the castle's management has allowed tours of its grounds and interior, only part of the proceeds from the sale went to preserving in the castle through an agreement between the heirs and the Czechoslovak state.
 That agreement sheltered much of the collection, specifying that it could not be sold at private auction and remained in the ownership of the state.In 1941, the administration of Bojnice Manor allowed the Upper Nitra Museum Association to place its archeological, ethnographic, ethnological, and historical collections on castle grounds, in the Winter Garden.

 Fire broke out on 9 May 1950, which destroyed all the towers of the Middle Bojnice Castle.
 The Bojnice Local National Committee requested support from the Communist National Committee (KNV) to restore the castle with a museum on its premises.
 The KNV in Nitra agreed and established The Regional Museum of Local History at Bojnice Castle through resolution no. 107/1950 on 7 September 1950.
 Reconstruction was completed by the autumn of 1951 with the first exhibition in the renovated castle opening on 2 September 1951.
 As a regional institution, it was given an advisory role for museums throughout the region until a territorial reorganization in 1960.
 The museum ended its advisory role and transitioned to a research and documentation center focusing on the Upper Ponitri.
 Additionally, as part of the new network of museums, it was designated as the official local history museum for the Prievidza district.
-In 1969, the Museum in Bojnice was incorporated directly under the Ministry of Culture of the Soviet Socialist Republics, then the Central Administration of Museums and Galleries in Bratislava.
+In 1969, the Museum in Bojnice was incorporated directly under the Ministry of Culture of the Slovak Socialist Republic, then the Central Administration of Museums and Galleries in Bratislava.
 Bojnice Castle was declared a national cultural monument in 1970.